amillard/tax_myPHAGE/README.md

                         Use this flag if you want to run multiple times and keep the results files without manual renaming of files.
 (Default no prefix)
   -t THREADS, --threads THREADS
                         Maximum number of threads that will be used by BLASTn.
 (Default is 1)

+Comparison options:
+  --reference REFERENCE
+                        Path to the reference database file.
+Input file will be used as query against it.
+If not provided, input will be compare against itself.
+If you use reference no figure is generated.
+                        (Default is '')

 VIRIDIC options:
   --blastn BLASTN       Path to the blastn executable (default: blastn)